ensp1re/beaura-client/README.md

 # BeAura ✨💇‍♂️💇‍♀️

 Welcome to **BeAura**!
 An AI-powered tool to help you find the best haircut for you.
-This project is currently focused on the frontend, with backend integration coming soon.
+This project is currently focused on the frontend, with backend integration based on NestJs.

 ## Tech Stack 🛠️